Eat and drink in true Savannah style at Savannah’s renowned restaurants.

 Named after the chef who opened the restaurant, Elizabeth Terry, Elizabeth on 37th has been around since 1981 and has become one of Savannah’s most well-known upscale dining spots.
 In following Savannah preservation of history, Elizabeth’s on 37th is located in a 1900s Southern mansion where the Historic and Victorian Districts meet.
 Guests are greeted with a salad containing house-grown herbs and receive a seasonal menu with new specials every night.
 Elizabeth’s mixes Southern foods with fine dining, because who said they have to be kept separate?
 The restaurant offers anything from Tanglewood Farms roasted chicken breast with wild mushrooms to creamy sage grits with a roasted vegetable hash, spicy Savannah Red Rice with Georgia Shrimp to parmesan-dusted flounder, caught locally.

 Local and regional in its ingredients and all-around Italian in its execution and configuration of dishes.
 A delightful blend of Georgia and Italy, The Florence is a Savannah first.
-Wholey ravioli, this hot spot has everything from trout bruschetta for a smaller plate to a Hazelnut Torte for a mouth-watering dessert.
+This hot spot has everything from trout bruschetta to a Hazelnut Torte for a mouth-watering dessert.
 Sunday brunch offers salads, frittatas and French toasts.
-And you can’t list its magnificent meals without mentioning the pizza Napoletana or Garganelli pasta with smoked Grassroots Farm chicken, salsa verde, kale and turnips.
+And you can’t list its magnificent meals without mentioning the pizza Napoletana or Garganelli pasta.

-Housed in a 1983 art-deco Greyhound Bus Terminal, there is no restaurant quite like this swanky young addition to the Savannah restaurant scene.
-John Morisano and Chef Mashama Bailey, both Savannah transplants, came down to the dirty South to bring Georgia’s First City some loving and offer up their interpretation of good food and a unique ambiance.
-There’s nothing dull about The Grey’s menu—their Grilled NY Strip, Cauliflower and Harissa, Braised Lamb Shoulder, Carolina Gold Rice and a Chocolate Panna Cotta will take you straight into a food coma.
+Housed in an art-deco Greyhound Bus Terminal, The Grey is a swanky addition to the Savannah restaurant scene.
+John Morisano and Chef Mashama Bailey are both Savannah transplants.
+They came down South to bring Georgia’s First City to offer up their interpretation of good food and a unique ambiance.
+There’s nothing dull about The Grey’s menu.
+Their Grilled NY Strip, Lamb Shoulder, Carolina Gold Rice and Chocolate Panna Cotta are devine.

 Come hungry and ready to try out the most talked about restaurants in Savannah!